trovu/trovu/Home.md

 Now, lets look at a processing of a query"

 1. A query comes in, e.g. `g foobar`.
-1. The current namespace setting is `o,de,.de`.
+1. The current namespace setting is `o,de,.de,johndoe`.
 1. The query is parsed – in the client by Javascript – into
    - keyword: `g`
    - argument: `foobar`
-1. Based on the query, the client Javascript tries to fetch 3 URLs:
+1. Based on the query and the namespace settings, the client Javascript tries to fetch 4 URLs:
    - https://raw.githubusercontent.com/trovu/trovu/master/shortcuts/.de/g/1.txt
    - https://raw.githubusercontent.com/trovu/trovu/master/shortcuts/de/g/1.txt
    - https://raw.githubusercontent.com/trovu/trovu/master/shortcuts/o/g/1.txt